 >> The new health education campus — expected to be complete in 2017 — will bring together two renowned academic tracks to share space, ideas and insights.
 Both Cleveland Clinic and CWRU believe this partnership will place Cleveland at the forefront of medical education worldwide.

 It also will offer future caregivers the ideal setting to prepare for a rapidly changing healthcare landscape, says Cleveland Clinic President and CEO Toby Cosgrove, MD.

-"We think the new medical college is a great thing for Case, a great thing for Cleveland Clinic, a great thing for the community and, probably most important,” he says, “a great thing for the students."
+"We think the new campus is a great thing for Case, a great thing for Cleveland Clinic, a great thing for the community and, probably most important,” he says, “a great thing for the students."